-O.AUTHORIZE Non TOE
+O.AUTHORIZE_NON_TOE

-The IT other than the information system must provide the

-ability to specify and manage user and system process access rights to individual processing resources and data elements under its control, supporting the organization's security policy for access control.
+The IT other than the information system must provide the ability to specify and manage user and system process access rights to individual processing resources and data elements under its control, supporting the organization's security policy for access control.

+O.CLEARING

-O.CLEARING The information system components and removable media are cleared before the items can be reused in another system environment with the same or different accreditation level as the original system components or removable media.
+The information system components and removable media are cleared before the items can be reused in another system environment with the same or different accreditation level as the original system components or removable media.

+O.CREDENTIAL PROTECTION

-O.CREDENTIAL_PROTECTION Authentication credentials shall be protected like the information to which they provide access during creation, use, and handling.
+Authentication credentials shall be protected from unauthorized access during creation, use, and handling.